 If you have a 700 credit score, you’re considered to have good credit.
 You may qualify for more competitive rates and options in terms of lending products.
 However, you may not get the best rates available, nor more premium products like luxury rewards credit cards.

 That’s because while 700 is a good credit score, it’s not yet in the very good or exceptional range.
-Here’s a closer look at what a 700 credit score can get you, as well as how you can maintain — or improve — this score.
+Here’s a closer look at what a 700 credit score can get you, as well as how you can maintain — or build — this score.

 What Is a 700 Credit Score?

 A credit score is a three-digit number ranging from 300 to 850 that is a measure of your creditworthiness.
 The higher your score, the less risk you pose as a lender — as in, you’re more likely to pay back loans on time.
-If you have a credit score of 700, it means lenders consider you more likely to pay back your loans on time.
+If you have a credit score of 700, it means lenders consider you likely to pay back your loans on time.

 Credit scoring models use your credit history to calculate your score.
-This information is typically supplied by the three major credit bureaus: Experian, TransUnion, and Equifax.
+This information is typically supplied by the three major credit bureaus: Experian®, TransUnion®, and Equifax®.

-While a credit score of 700 falls well within the range of ‘good,’ the FICO and VantageScore credit rating scales vary slightly on what’s considered good credit.
-For the FICO Score, a score from 670 to 739 is considered ‘good,’ whereas for VantageScore that range is 661 to 780.
+While a credit score of 700 falls well within the range of good, the FICO® Score and VantageScore credit rating scales vary slightly on what’s considered good credit.
+For the FICO Score, a score from 670 to 739 is considered good, while for VantageScore, the good category (also known as prime) is 661 to 780.

 Is a 700 Credit Score Good or Bad?